 Nothing official beyond Avatar 2.
-A 2018 BBC report claimed that the four new films may be titled Avatar: The Way of Water, Avatar: The Seed Bearer, Avatar: The Tulkun Rider and Avatar: The Quest for Eywa (Eywa being the name of the Pandoran deity worshipped by the Na’vi).
+A 2018 BBC report (opens in new tab) claimed the four new films may be titled Avatar: The Way of Water, Avatar: The Seed Bearer, Avatar: The Tulkun Rider and Avatar: The Quest for Eywa (Eywa being the name of the Pandoran deity worshipped by the Na’vi).

 Alas, if you think they sound a tad uninspiring, the bad news is that they may well be real.
-"Those titles are among the titles that are in consideration," Cameron told ET.
+"Those titles are among the titles that are in consideration," Cameron told ET (opens in new tab).
 "No final decisions have been made yet."

-Alternatively, he could just keep things simple by going the Alien route with Avatars, Avatar3, Avatar Resurrection and Avatar Vs Predator.
+Alternatively, he could just keep things simple by going the Alien route with Avatars, Avatar 3, Avatar Resurrection and Avatar Vs Predator.
 Or maybe not.

 Avatar 2's story: what we know

 Plot specifics are currently as elusive as the 'Unobtainium' the human invaders were trying to extract from Pandora in the original Avatar.
-We do know, however, that the story will pick up around a decade after the first film, and that Jake Sully (whose human consciousness was permanently downloaded into his Na’vi body) and Neytiri now have children.
+We do know, however, that the story will pick up around a decade after the first film, and that Jake Sully (whose human consciousness was permanently downloaded into his Na’vi body) and Neytiri now have children: Neteyam, Lo'ak, Tuktirey.
 It’s also been confirmed that much of the movie will take place around Pandora's oceans, with the newly introduced sea-faring Metkayina clan playing a key role.

-"We made the decision for the sequels not to do necessarily what other science fiction movies do, which is if they want water they go to the ocean planet; and if they want snow, they go to the ice planet," Cameron's long-term producing partner Jon Landau said in an interview with Slashfilm.
+"We made the decision for the sequels not to do necessarily what other science fiction movies do, which is if they want water they go to the ocean planet; and if they want snow, they go to the ice planet," Cameron's long-term producing partner Jon Landau said in an interview with Slashfilm (opens in new tab).
 "We looked at all the wonders the Earth shows us, and we realized we could travel our whole lives and not see all the true wonders Earth has.
 So Jim made the decision to set the sequels all on Pandora.
 Our stories introduce us to different environments, and also different cultures."

 Of course, there are also going to be run-ins with those annoying, moon-pillaging humans of the Resources Development Association (RDA).
-"The storyline in the sequels really follows Jake and Neytiri, and their children," Cameron told Variety.
+"The storyline in the sequels really follows Jake and Neytiri, and their children," Cameron told Variety (opens in new tab).
 "It's more of a family saga about the struggle with the humans."

 While Avatar 2 will be the second act of a five-movie saga, the plan is for it to function as a film in its own right, while still being part of a wider arc.
 Indeed, Cameron's desire to craft a story that was truly worth telling is one of the main reasons Avatar 2 has taken so long to materialize.